geerlingguy/ansible-role-varnish/README.md

 How Varnish stores cache entries (this is passed in as the argument for `-s`).
 If you want to use in-memory storage, change to something like `malloc,256M`.
 Please read Varnish's [Getting Started guide](https://www.varnish-software.com/static/book/Getting_started.html) for more information.

-    varnish_pidfile: false
-    varnish_pidfile_path: /run/varnishd.pid
+    varnish_pidfile: /run/varnishd.pid

-Enables the creation of a PID file and its path, when varnishd is running.
+Varnish PID file path.
+Set to an empty string if you don't want to use a PID file.

 ## Dependencies